ibm-cloud-docs/discovery-data/configuring-fields.md

 - The tool is most beneficial when used with *Document Retrieval* projects.
 Use it to add custom fields to [the set of fields that are indexed by default](#sdu-default-fields).
 - *Document Retrieval for Contracts* projects apply a custom SDU model to the documents in your collection automatically.
 It basically does the work for you.
 Instead of making you annotate contract-related content in your documents, it uses a pretrained SDU model that already knows how to recognize terms and concepts that are significant to contracts.
 As a result, you cannot apply a user-trained SDU model to this project type, but you also don't need to.
 - The best way to prepare a collection for use in *Conversational Search* projects is to identify discrete question-and-answer pairs.
-Use the SDU tool to identify question-and-answer pairs.
+You can use the SDU tool to find and annotate them.

   ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}}**: Try out the FAQ extraction feature, which basically does the work of identifying question-and-answer pairs for you, but is available as a beta and therefore is not appropriate for production use.
 - The SDU tool is not often used with *Content Mining* projects.